 During the procedure, liposuction is used to harvest fat from other places on your body, such as your thighs, stomach, or buttocks.
 This fat is then injected into the breasts using a fine needle.

-One of the advantages of this method of breast augmentation is that it allows the breasts to be sculpted and shaped in a way that the use of implants does not allow.
+One of the advantages of this method of this procedure is that it allows the breasts to be sculpted and shaped in a way that the use of implants does not allow.
 There is also very little scarring, as no large incisions are made.

-Deciding between implants—saline or silicone—and fat transfer isn’t the only choice you’ll make if you choose to have a breast augmentation.
+Deciding between implant type and fat transfer isn’t the only choice you’ll make.
 You’ll also need to think about the size and shape of the breasts you want.

-As part of your consultation, Dr. Obaid will discuss with you the different types of implants and walk you through the decision-making process in order to ensure that the decision you make is your own, fully-informed choice.
-Dr. Obaid can also show you samples of the different kinds of implants, so you can see for yourself what they feel like.
+As part of your consultation, your surgeon—either Dr. Obaid or Dr. Ver Halen—will discuss with you the different types of implants and walk you through the decision-making process in order to ensure that the decision you make is your own, fully-informed choice.
+Each surgeon can also show you samples of the different kinds of implants, so you can see for yourself what they feel like.
+The costs for your procedure will be detailed by implant type.
+North Texas Plastic Surgery has two offices to serve our Dallas / Ft.
+Worth area clients in Plano, TX and Southlake, TX.

-You should expect answers to the following questions during your breast implant consultation with Dr. Obaid:
+You should expect answers to the following questions during your breast implant consultation with Dr. Obaid or Dr. Ver Halen:

 Making the right choice can seem overwhelming if you don’t know what you’ll look like after your procedure.
-Thankfully, Dr. Obaid gives you access to this essential information.
-With the Crisalix 3D simulation virtual reality system, Dr. Obaid offers you the chance to see how your new breasts will look on your body before you undergo the procedure.
+Thankfully, North Texas Plastic Surgery gives you access to this essential information.
+With the Crisalix 3D simulation virtual reality system, we offer you the chance to see how your new breasts will look on your body before you undergo the procedure.

-With just three photos taken during your consultation, Dr. Obaid can create a three-dimensional image of your body, so you can see how the various implants and shapes will look on your form.
+With just three photos taken during your consultation, your surgeon can create a three-dimensional image of your body, so you can see how the various implants and shapes will look on your form.
 This allows you to make an informed decision about the type of implants you want and the size and shape you want your new breasts to be.

 You’ll have some other decisions to make too, one of which is deciding where your scar will be placed.
 Typically, you will have four different options for scar placement: belly button, armpit, areola, or the fold underneath the breasts.

 Another important decision is whether to have your implants placed over or underneath your pectoral muscles.
-Dr. Obaid favors under-muscle placement, which tends to provide a softer, more natural look and is associated with fewer complications.
+Dr. Obaid and Dr. Ver Halen favor under-muscle placement, which tends to provide a softer, more natural look and is associated with fewer complications.
 However, some people may benefit more from over-muscle placement, specifically if they are involved in heavy-lifting recreational activity or exercise or if they have had previous over-the-muscle implants.

-Prior to your procedure, you’ll attend a consultation session with Dr. Obaid in which you will select the type of breast implant, the size of the breast implant, the approach used to place the breast implant, the location of the implant (over or under the muscle), and decide if a breast lift is necessary with your breast augmentation.
+Prior to your procedure, you’ll attend a consultation session with either Dr. Obaid or Dr. Ver Halen in which you will select the type of breast implant, the size, the approach used to place the implant, the location (over or under the muscle), and decide if a breast lift is necessary with your breast augmentation.

-On the day of your procedure, you’ll meet with Dr. Obaid again to review the process and discuss any questions you might have.
+On the day of your procedure, you’ll meet with your surgeon again to review the process and discuss any questions you might have.

 The surgery is an outpatient procedure, which means you can go home on the same day, after a short recovery period.
 You’ll need to have someone drive you home, and you may need help doing certain things for the first 24 hours.
 Most people experience only minimal discomfort afterward, and while you may need some pain medication—and plenty of rest—for the first day or two, you’ll likely be back to normal the day after the procedure.

-One week after your surgery you’ll have a follow-up with Dr. Obaid to ensure that your body is healing properly.
+One week after your surgery you’ll have a follow-up with your surgeon to ensure that your body is healing properly.
 This will be your first chance to see your new breasts.
 You’ll notice some bruising and swelling, which can be difficult for some patients to see, but within a few weeks, your breasts will be healed and looking great.

 All surgical procedures can have complications, and breast augmentation is no different.
 While most women do not experience any serious complications, possible risks include contraction or rupture of the implants, infection, skin wrinkling, tissue damage, and alteration of sensation in the breast area.
 Some of these complications may require that implants be removed, repositioned, or replaced.